Xanthonus/xanthonus-awesome-cv/README.md

 # Xanthonus Awesome-CV

+Ill try to keep this up to date.

 ## Credit

 [**LaTeX**](https://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.